It’s just too scary, isn’t it?

 Why Serious Bloggers Love Webinars (Even if They Don’t Have Anything to Sell)

-If you blog about any topic that more than a handful of people care about, you’ll be up against fierce competition.
+If you start blogging about any topic that more than a handful of people care about, you’ll be up against fierce competition.

 Many bloggers will be fighting for the attention of your audience, and from the outside looking in, little will distinguish you from them.